 Tragically, in all too many cases, the victim dies from his or her injuries.
 Even in less serious cases, the victim may suffer brain damage, permanent disability, and other irreversible and life-altering injuries.

-Compensation For Injuries in A DUI Accident
+Compensation For Injuries

 Victims can recover compensation from the impaired or drunk driver, or their insurance company, for the injuries they’ve suffered.
 In DUI cases, the typical recoverable damages are: